WICG/attribution-reporting-api/flexible_event_config.md

 { "event_trigger_data": [{"trigger_data": "0", "value": 4}] }
 ```

-The values are summed (to 8) and reported in the following reports after 7 days + 1 hour:
+The values are summed (to 8) and reported in the following reports after 7 days:

 ```jsonc
 // Report 1